Detone

 Arguments

-dt: Optional matrix detoning estimator.::Detone: The topnprincipal components are removed fromXin-place.::Nothing: No-op and returnsnothing.
+dt: Optional matrix detoning estimator.::Detone: The topnprincipal components are removed fromXin-place.::Nothing: No-op.

 Returns